openSUSE/kvm-server-container/README.md

 ```

 # Local VM management
-`/usr/local/bin/virsh` is passed through to the container so it can be used locally just as if libvirt were running on the host
+`virsh` is passed through to the container so it can be used locally just as if libvirt were running on the host
 ```
 # virsh list --all
 ```